-It’s 30 years since Sir Nick Faldo joined Jack Nicklaus as the only men in history to successfully defend the Masters at Augusta National Golf Club, an elite group that only Tiger Woods has joined since.
-Here, Faldo reflects in-depth on his three career Masters victories and what it meant to win the Green Jacket.
+Sir Nick Faldo is one of only three men to successfully defend the Masters at Augusta National Golf Club.
+The elite group is made up of the Englishman, Jack Nicklaus and Tiger Woods.
+Here, Faldo reflects in-depth on his three career victories and what it meant to win the Green Jacket.

 In terms of consistency, Nick Faldo’s Masters record makes very interesting reading.
 In his 23 starts at Augusta National, he posted only three Top-10 finishes and missed the cut on six occasions.
 But as is often the case, the numbers don’t tell the whole story.
 For a start, the three Top 10s were all victories.

 “Isn’t that a funny stat?”
 Faldo says.
 “That’s how Augusta was for me.
 If I was doing the right things it was fine, but once the course gets to you it’s difficult to recover, even for the best players.”

 Although the golf course often came out on top in their personal battles, Faldo’s mental strength and patience enabled him to cope with the heavy demands of Augusta better than most, especially down the stretch.
 In each of his three victories, Faldo came from several shots off the pace over the closing holes, famously making up five shots in seven holes in 1989, chasing down Ray Floyd’s four-shot lead in 1990 and overhauling Greg Norman’s seemingly impenetrable six-shot advantage in 1996.

 In a comprehensive interview, Faldo talks you through each of those Masters victories and reveals how he controlled his mind and his game to win each time.